bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 **CREATE DATABASE grocery_store;**

-into the box and press **go**.
+into the text area, and press **go**.
 If you typed in the command right, you will have created the database **grocery_store** in your MySQL database.
 Good work.

+Go back to the **SQL** tab and type the command:

+**USE grocery_store;**

+This tells the MySQL database that you are going to work in the database **grocery_store** until you say otherwise.
+You will work within this structure throughout the next few chapters of this book.

 As a review, let us go over the basic structure of the MySQL database with colorful metaphors.